 What should you know about the silver industry in Australia?

-More locally, Australia has the third-largest silver reserves in the world, only trailing behind Peru and Poland.
+More locally, Australia has the second-largest silver reserves in the world, only trailing behind Peru.
 However, despite the amount there is to mine, Australia tends to deliver only modest production levels.
-In 2019, for example, Australia produced 1,400 metric tons of silver, compared to Mexico, which produced 6,300 metric tons.
+In 2024, for example, Australia produced 1,200 metric tons of silver, whereas Mexico produced 6,400 metric tons.

 How have silver stocks performed historically?

-The hard figures are quite healthy for silver.
-In the 20-year period between 2002 and 2022, the price of an ounce of silver skyrocketed from around $US5 to $US22 (as of May 26) — nearly a 340% gain.
+The price of an ounce of silver skyrocketed to AUS$35 (as of March 2025).
 On the ASX in particular, there have been a few times when silver suddenly broke out and its price spiked, such as in 2010–11 when it soared over 175% in a single year before crashing over 25% in a two-day period.

 What should you consider when investing in silver?